sony/nnabla-nas/README.md

 # Neural Architecture Search for Neural Network Libraries

-Neural Architecture Search is a Python package that provides methods for neural hardware aware neural architecture search for NNabla
+NnablaNAS is a Python package that provides methods for neural hardware aware neural architecture search for NNabla

 - A top level graph to define candidate architectures for convolutional neural networks (CNNs)
 - Profilers to measure the hardware demands of neural architectures (latency, number of parameters, etc...)